Skip to main content

 4. From Platform, select Braze.

-5. Select an expiration date and click Create API Key.
+5. Select an expiration date, and click Create API Key.

-6. Copy it for later use.
+6. Copy the key for later use.

 We will use the API key in the Braze campaign template.